From College Library to Country House

 Enrolment and fees

-The cost of the 5-day course is £2,050.
+The cost of the 5-day course is to be confirmed.
 This includes tuition, accommodation, all meals, admissions and travel by private coach.
 Airfares are not included.

 When filling out this application form, a professional reference will also be required.